TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration: Conclusion

 \section{Conclusion}

 In this paper, we propose \textit{TrajAgent}, an LLM-based agentic framework for automated trajectory modeling.
-Supported by \textit{UniEnv}, which provides a unified data and model interface, and \textit{collaborative learning schema} for joint performance optimization, \textit{TrajAgent} can automatically identify and train the appropriate model, delivering competitive performance across a range of trajectory modeling tasks. \textit{TrajAgent} introduces a new paradigm for unified trajectory modeling across diverse datasets and tasks, paving the way for advancements in trajectory modeling applications.
+Supported by \textit{UniEnv}, which provides a unified data and model interface, and \textit{collaborative learning schema} for joint performance optimization, \textit{TrajAgent} can automatically identify and train the appropriate model, delivering competitive performance across a range of trajectory modeling tasks. \textit{TrajAgent} establishes a new paradigm for unified trajectory modeling across diverse tasks and datasets.